22nd Century Group (Nasdaq: XX - GuruFocus.com

-Celebrates the Launch and Accelerated Expansion of VLN®, the Only Combustible Cigarettes Authorized by the FDA That “Helps You Smoke Less”

-VLN® 95% Less Nicotine Cigarette Pilot in Chicago Exceeded Expectations, Will Hit Shelves in Colorado Next

 BUFFALO, N.Y., Aug.
-22, 2022 (GLOBE NEWSWIRE) -- 22nd Century Group, Inc. ( XXII), a leading agricultural biotechnology company dedicated to improving human health with reduced nicotine tobacco, hemp/cannabis, and hops advanced plant technologies, today announced that it will ring the Nasdaq Closing Bell on Friday, August 26, 2022, celebrating the launch of VLN®, the only combustible cigarette authorized by the U.S. Food and Drug Administration (FDA) that “Helps You Smoke Less”.
-The Company’s 95% reduce nicotine content cigarette pilot in Chicago has exceeded expectations, leading the Company to accelerate and expand its launch plans to the state of Colorado.
+24, 2022 (GLOBE NEWSWIRE) -- 22nd Century Group, Inc. ( XXII), a leading agricultural biotechnology company dedicated to improving human health with reduced nicotine tobacco, hemp/cannabis, and hops advanced plant technologies, today announced that VLN® King and VLN® Menthol King reduced nicotine content cigarettes have been awarded Best New Product in the cigarette category by Convenience Store News.

+Now in its 26th year, the Best New Products Awards recognize the most innovative, high-quality products introduced into the convenience channel to meet consumer’s evolving needs and fit a convenience store’s value proposition.
+There has never been an award in the cigarette category.
+The award to VLN® reflects the consumer desire for and interest in a reduced nicotine content cigarette that “helps you smoke less”.

-“We are thrilled to offer the first and only reduced nicotine content cigarette that truly helps adult smokers smoke less – a statement that the FDA even includes as part of our product label.
-Our VLN® pilot program in Chicago has confirmed the market’s interest in VLN® as adult smokers look for new tools to help them smoke less, an important step to improving overall public health.
-Based on the better-than-expected results of our pilot, we are accelerating our launch plans and commencing sales in the state of Colorado through multiple partners committed to helping us offer adult smokers a real choice, a product that can help them smoke less,” said John J. Miller, President of 22nd Century’s Tobacco Business.
+“We are honored and excited that VLN® was recognized with the best new product award in the cigarette category by Convenience Store News.
+VLN® is truly a gamechanger and this award confirms the market’s interest in VLN® and their interest in new tools to help adult smokers smoke less.
+Our VLN® pilot has exceeded expectations in Chicago, and we are now expanding our VLN® launch statewide in Colorado as we work to broaden availability of this important new product,” said John J. Miller, President of 22nd Century’s Tobacco Business.

 About 22nd Century Group, Inc.